Why Is Your Conversion Rate Low: Possible Causes + Solutions

 ✔ Don’t forget to use schema markups—since these markups organize your website data coherently for search engines to pick up your prices / discounts, quality of reviews, special product drops etc. you wouldn’t want to skip on them.

-Check out how you can migrate your store effectively: eCommerce migration: 9 challenges for online stores (2024)
+Further Reading: eCommerce migration: 9 challenges for online stores (2024)

 Research shows that:

-✔ Optimize product listing pages—from the way you name your name your images to the way you compress your image files and listing your bestsellers first and foremost, optimized category pages typically end up reducing loading speed.
+✔ Optimize product listing pages—from the way you name your images to the way you compress your image files and listing your bestsellers first and foremost, optimized category pages typically end up reducing loading speed.

 ✔ Update your themes & plugins—weed out plug-ins you aren’t using anymore and ensure you run an audit on any third-party themes you may be employing - because they typically come with extra features, they tend to slow your website down.

-For more advice, read: Smart Ways To Speed Up Your eCommerce Store (Top 5 Platforms Covered)
+Further Reading: Smart Ways To Speed Up Your eCommerce Store (Top 5 Platforms Covered)

 When shoppers scour through reviews to decide on a purchase, they’re looking for great reasons to buy or concerning reasons not to.